pypa/packaging.python.org/source/guides/packaging-binary-extensions.rst

 provide an overview of the most important packaging issues for such projects, with in-depth explanations and references.

-Topics cover for example non-Python compiled dependencies ("native dependencies"), the importance of the ABI (Application Binary Interface) of native code, dependency on SIMD code and cross compilation.
+Example of topics are non-Python compiled dependencies ("native dependencies"), the importance of the ABI (Application Binary Interface) of native code, dependency on SIMD code and cross compilation.